 - If you have a concern about a DS counselor, office assistant, aide, coordinator, specialist, or other employee, and do not feel comfortable discussing this directly with the staff member, you may contact the Director of Disability Services at 971-722-4868.
 The Director will attempt to resolve your concerns regarding the staff member.

-- If you have concerns regarding the Director of Disability Services, please contact the Dean of Student Success at 971-722-7686.
+- If you have concerns regarding the Director of Disability Services, please contact the Vice President of Student Affairs at 971-722-4008.

 Resolving other concerns

 - For concerns or complaints about conditions, individuals, policies or procedures of the College please follow the guidance found within the PCC Student Rights and Responsibilities.

 - For concerns related to discrimination or harassment please follow the guidance found within the Nondiscrimination and Non-harassment Policy.